tinganho/balanced-storage/README.md

 We want to prevent the memory leak by static code analysis.
 But, in doing so we must analyse the source of memory leaks.
 By definition a memory leak is an unused resource at runtime.
 We allocate memory and initialize our resource.
 When the resource is no longer needed we need to deallocate it.
 In a garbage collected language we can unreference objects so they get garbage collected.
 And for a manual manage memory programming languages, we must deallocate it manually by writing some sort of expressions.
 In a majority of cases, if not all, a memory leaked resource often has one or more references to itself.
 In a garbage collected language they always have at least one reference to itself(otherwise they would be garbage collected).

 I propose, that methods that uses these references, to be annotated.
-I have not shown you the `EventEmitter` class yet and lets begin by showing it to you first:
+I have not shown you the `EventEmitter` class yet and lets begin by showing it to you:

 ```typescript
 export class EventEmitter {